will your commercial dump truck insurance go up if someone hits you

 - Your insurer still pays the claim: For example, if the other driver is uninsured or can’t be identified.

-- Frequent claims history: Even if you’re not at fault, several claims can still affect your risk rating.
+- Frequent claims history: Even if you’re not at fault, multiple claims can still affect your risk rating.

 - No-claim bonus impact: In some regions and insurers, your discount may still be reduced.

 Insurance rules vary by provider, so it’s always best to check your policy terms.
-Many companies review your full driving history and risk profile, not just a single incident.
+Many companies review your full driving and claims history, not just a single incident.

-Tip: Always collect evidence after an accident — photos, police report, and witness details — to clearly prove you weren’t at fault.
+Tip: Always collect evidence after an accident — photos, police reports, and witness details — to clearly prove your dump truck wasn’t at fault.